Stop Scrolling. Start Doing

 Traditional apps are visual-first.
 They show you the most "liked" photos, which are—by definition—the most "Instagrammable."
 They are literally funneling you toward the tax because it keeps you on their platform longer.

-The Adventria Move: We built the Dining logic to find the substance, not the set.
+As a decision-making software application, we built our Dining logic to find the substance, not the set.
 We don't want you to look at the food; we want you to eat it.

 Stop eating for your followers.
 Start eating for yourself.
 Stop scrolling.
 Start doing.